emma-hunt/CustomSliders/README.md

-# simple_flutter
+# Custom Slider

-A new Flutter application.
+A set of custom sliders built using Flutter for both android and iOS.
+These sliders explore non-traditional interfaces that enhance or inhibit the user's ability to set a value using a slider.

 ## Getting Started

-This project is a starting point for a Flutter application.
+Flutter is a UI building language built on React Native which allows the simultanious development of mondern apps for iOS, Android and web.

 A few resources to get you started if this is your first Flutter project: